 Both technology and threats to that technology are continuously evolving.
 It can be tempting to move to the latest version, platform or security tool to adapt to this ever-changing landscape.
 When reviewing the threats faced by organizations each year

 , one thing is clear: attackers gravitate to the techniques that work.
 One tried, and true method is social engineering.
 Social engineering

 is the larger term that encompasses everything from phishing, vishing (phone-based phishing), impersonation and even physical access (tailgating).

-Companies spend millions of dollars on some of the most advanced security technology to fight many of these threats.
-From next-generation firewalls to advanced endpoint detection and response (EDR), companies often neglect one fundamental area: the human.
 Often touted as the weakest link, the human component of any organization is a crucial participant in the overall security program.
 When the human element of your organization is seen as a force-multiplier, you start to move the detection of security threats to the human sensor.
 Leveraging real-world social engineering scenarios is an effective test, even for your most tech-savvy staff.

 One Size Does Not Fit All

 In many organizations, users are broken up into functional groups such as Marketing and IT.
 Within these groups, there are often specialized sub-groups.
 For example, a Social Media Team, Server Team, and Application Team.
 These sub-cultures within a larger company culture is often unique team-to-team.
 For that reason, it is good to identify the groups to focus social engineering efforts.
 Having a plan going into the tests help with planning and communicating the assessments to management (unless they’re your target) or the appropriate parties.
 But there’s still distance to go before you put on your grey-hat.